Codeguy225/Time-Series-Analysis-and-Forecasting/README.md

 ## **Results**
 ### Model 1
 ![image](https://github.com/Codeguy225/Time-Series-Analysis-and-Forecasting/assets/117793811/0c8a68d9-0dba-4c04-b7c5-b3da15cdc7e5)
 Some distinguishable patterns appear when we plot the data.
 The time-series has seasonality pattern, such as sales are always low at the beginning of the year and high at the end of the year.
-There is always an upward trend within any single year with a couple of low months in the mid of the year.
+There is always an upward trend within any single year with a couple of low months in the middle of the year.

 Top Highlight is that we can also visualize our data using a method called time-series decomposition that allows us to decompose our time series into three distinct components: trend, seasonality, and noise.